-The impact of Load shedding, ageing infrastructure and Economic constraints will put Pressure on the 2024/25 MTREF Budgets.
+The budget is also affected by ongoing disasters in line with global warming, ageing infrastructure and Economic constraints will put Pressure on the 2025/26 MTREF Budgets.

 Changes on Local Government allocations - reduced

 There is a net reduction of R80.6 billion to main budget non-interest expenditure are identified across the three spheres of government over the MTEF in comparison to the 2023 budget estimates.
 Among these 2024 MTEF fiscal consolidation reductions, local government has the smallest contribution.
 Over the 2024 MTEF, the local government equitable share and direct conditional grants will be reduced by a total of R15.5 billion, made up of R9.6 billion in the local government equitable share and R5.9 billion in direct conditional grants.